Minnesota deaths up 17, to 700, in COVID-19 pandemic

 The pandemic has caused a total of 700 deaths across the state thus far, according to data posted Saturday morning by the Minnesota Department of Health.

+Saturday’s numbers show a significant one-day jump in patients needing ICU care, growing from 200 patients on Friday to 225 intensive care patients reported Saturday morning.

-More than 10,000 Minnesotans who were infected with the novel coronavirus no longer need to be in isolation, up from 9,503 people at Friday's data release.
-But the Saturday numbers show a significant one-day jump in patients needing ICU care, from 200 patients on Friday to 225 intensive care patients reported this morning.
+More than 10,200 Minnesotans who were infected with the novel coronavirus no longer need to be in isolation, up from 9,503 people at Friday’s data release.
+The daily tallies include those who have died, meaning 9,500 people in Minnesota with known COVID cases have lived through isolation periods.

 Numbers released Saturday show the confirmed case count of 14,969 grew from Friday’s tally of 14,240 cases.
 As of Saturday, health care workers account for 1,765 cases statewide.